jmendiara/node-typescript-boilerplate/README.md

 # node-typescript-boilerplate

 👩🏻‍💻 Developer Ready: A comprehensive template.
-Works out of the box for most [Node.js][nodejs] projects.
+Works out of the box for most nodejs projects.

 🏃🏽 Instant Value: All basic tools included and configured: